gcanti/fp-ts/docs/modules/Refinement.ts.md

 ## fromOptionK

 Returns a `Refinement` from a `Option` returning function.
-This function ensures that a custom type guard definition is type-safe.
+This function ensures that a `Refinement` definition is type-safe.

 **Signature**